-Maghull High is an 11-18 mainstream educational provider whose admissions policy reflects the 'inclusive' ethos of the school.
-We recognise that the care of students with additional needs is a collegiate responsibility and subsequently our admissions policy does not discriminate against students with Special Educational Needs (SEN) in any way.
+Maghull High is an 11-18 mainstream educational provider whose admissions policy reflects the inclusive ethos of the school.
+We recognise that the care of students with additional needs is a collegiate responsibility and subsequently our admissions policy does not discriminate against students with Special Educational Needs and Disabilities (SEND) in any way.

-The Inclusive Curriculum provision encompasses several strands in ensuring that both students with Special Educational Needs and Disabilities (SEND) achieve and aspire.
-We work with our pupils to support them in becoming independent learners, enriched with essential life skills.
+Our inclusive curriculum provision encompasses several strands in ensuring that students with Special Educational Needs and Disabilities achieve and aspire.
+We work with our students to support them in becoming independent learners, enriched with essential life skills.

-The SENDCO and the Inclusion Team can offer a wealth of experience in supporting students with Communication and Interaction (CI) Cognition and Learning (CL) Social Emotional and Mental (SEM) and Sensory and Physical (SP) needs.
+The SENCO and the Inclusion Team can offer a wealth of experience in supporting students with Communication and Interaction (CI) Cognition and Learning (CL) Social, Emotional, and Mental Health (SEMH) and Sensory and Physical (SP) needs.

-Southport Learning Trust, Governors, Headteacher, teaching and non-teaching staff at Maghull High School all recognise their responsibilities under the Code of Practice for contributing to the identification and assessment of all students with special educational needs.
+Southport Learning Trust, Governors, the Headteacher, teaching and non-teaching staff at Maghull High School all recognise their responsibilities under the Code of Practice for contributing to the identification and assessment of all students with special educational needs.
 Maghull High recognises that all teaches are teachers of SEND.
 (Code of Practice 2014)